EU agrees to plan sanctions against Russia | DW | 22.02.2021

-EU foreign ministers are set to plan their next steps against Russia's crackdown on dissent, diplomatic sources said.
+"Therefore, we decided today to impose further sanctions and list specific persons," he added.
+Though Maas did not provide names, he said the new measures would be focused on Russian officials "from the judiciary."

-Foreign ministers from the EU member states agreed on Monday to impose sanctions on four top Russian officials, following the crackdown against supporters of the Kremlin critic Alexei Navalny, diplomatic sources told news agencies Reuters and AFP.
+Previously, diplomatic sources said the foreign ministers had agreed to impose sanctions on four top Russian officials.

-The symbolic response came after France, Germany, Poland and the Baltic countries urged the bloc to take steps against the Kremlin.
+The agreement came after France, Germany, Poland and the Baltic countries urged the bloc to take steps against the Kremlin.

+EU diplomats also told reporters that the meetings did not address specific names.

 "I am in favor of ordering the preparation of additional sanctions, of listings of specific persons," Maas said on his arrival to the talks.